 Most of us recycle our Christmas decorations every year so there is little reason to generate more at this time of year.
 If you do want to buy new decorations make sure to visit your charity shops first.
 The last thing this planet needs is more plastic frippery that will end up in the attic for 48-50 weeks of the year.

-Balloons – As I’ve mentioned in previous posts there is absolutely no excuse for having balloons in this day and age.
+Balloons – As I’ve mentioned in previous articles, there is absolutely no excuse for having balloons in this day and age.
 These bad boys are terribly polluting, lasting for decades after use and the performance of biodegradable ones has yet to be established.
 Also helium is in finite supply and is running out and personally I’d much rather keep it for medicinal use than waste it on a party.

 DIY – Pinterest is awash with ideas for homemade decorations to up cycled jars to fabric bunting and I’ve pinned a few on a my Christmas Board.
 Lose hours perusing them but be sure to avoid any that use copious amounts of glue or glitter, are simply plastic in another form and makes materials un-recyclable.
-I’ve featured some of my favourite ideas on my post Stunning Sustainable (and Easy) Christmas Decorations.
+I’ve featured some of my favourite ideas on my article Stunning Sustainable (and Easy) Christmas Decorations.

 Hire – If you’re hosting a particularly special event maybe consider hiring a prop from companies like.
 There are some great prop hire companies in Ireland, just google them.

 Aim to use real crockery and cutlery instead of disposables if you can.
 If you don’t have enough at home consider borrowing from friends and family or hiring it from companies like Select Hire or Cater Hire.
 Or for something more upmarket consider hiring a tablescape from Signature Rentals or Peacock & Co.

 If real crockery isn’t a runner consider borrowing reusable plastic tableware from friends and family.
 Or if you’re at the start of your ‘party career’ maybe it’d be worth investing in some reusable hard-wearing plastic or ceramic tableware.
 You might even be able to buy them with friends or family, cutting down on expense and waste even further.